Bohara-Rahul/quizApi/README.md

 ## A Simple django-rest-framework powered api developed for the simple quiz system.

-### This API receives the question and answer from the client in json format and, it sends back the response in json format with score,
+### This API receives the question and answer from the client in json format and, it sends back the response in json format.

 ## URL Endpoints